defold/defold.github.io/_posts/2026-01-01-Defold-2025-Retrospective.md

 We also improved the Firebase extension to keep pace with SDK changes.
 The AdMob extension was updated, our Facebook Instant Games extension received a patch, and on the analytics side we integrated newer SDK versions for GameAnalytics.

-We also made a fork of community [FMOD extension](https://github.com/dapetcu21/defold-fmod) and created the[official Defold FMOD extension](https://github.com/defold/extension-fmod) out of it - updated to work with FMOD 2.03.09 and it works on more platforms, there’s still some work to be done, but it’s getting closer.
+We also made a fork of community [FMOD extension](https://github.com/dapetcu21/defold-fmod) and created the [official Defold FMOD extension](https://github.com/defold/extension-fmod) out of it - updated to work with FMOD 2.03.09 and it works on more platforms, there’s still some work to be done, but it’s getting closer.

 ## Community